ScalabilityIssues/documentation/README.md

 1. To interact with emails go to http://localhost:8025

 ## API Layer
-The complete set of functionalities that the system provides is available at the `proto` repository <a href="https://github.com/ScalabilityIssues/proto">here</a>.
+The complete set of functionalities that the system provides is available at the [`proto` repository](https://github.com/ScalabilityIssues/proto).
 It's a special repository, that contains the definition of the grpc services of all microservices.
 This is included as submodule in each repository and is necessary for the server to know what it should implement and for the client to know what are the remote procedures that it can call

 ## System architecture description